michaelleonarderickson/Persona/README.md

         DEF CON 31 - Real Time Video and Audio Deep Fake -Gal Zror | https://youtu.be/W8fbKYjbFD4?si=-jgpqsdW4IcMWEjE https://github.com/CorentinJ/Real-Time-Voice-Cloning

-Project Viddorah, pat. pending, is an initiative to innovate mental health technology and treatment to improve the reduction of disparities at the point of care.
+Persona PHI, pat. pending, is an initiative to innovate mental health technology and treatment to improve the reduction of disparities at the point of care.
 This project uses deepfake technology and artificial intelligence to create a transformative experience in mental healthcare.
-By integrating AI with ethical guidelines, Project Viddorah aims to provide solutions for challenging mental health issues, including memory loss, autism, aphasia, capgras syndrome, dementia, schizoid personality disorders, post-traumatic stress disorders, obsessive patterns, social anxiety, and more.
+By integrating AI with ethical guidelines, Persona PHI aims to provide solutions for challenging mental health issues, including memory loss, autism, aphasia, capgras syndrome, dementia, schizoid personality disorders, post-traumatic stress disorders, obsessive patterns, social anxiety, and more.

-The core of this initiative lies in its unique approach to using real-time face swapping and audio synthesis, which opens new possibilities in therapeutic settings.
-By creating ultra realistic and personalized avatars, Project Viddorah offers a novel way for patients to engage in therapeutic sessions, making them more effective and immersive.
-The therapeutic sessions involve real human providers interacting with patients.
+The core of this initiative lies in a unique approach while using real-time face swapping and real-time voice cloning audio synthesis.
+This opens new possibilities in therapeutic settings.
+By creating hyper-realistic and personalized avatars, Persona PHI offers a novel way for patients to engage in therapeutic sessions.
+The therapeutic sessions involve real people.
+The providers directly interact with patients for a patient-centric approach.

 Objectives and Goals

-The primary objectives of Project Viddorah are to:
+The primary objectives of Persona PHI are to:

     Enhance Therapeutic Techniques: Utilize deepfake technology to create personalized therapeutic experiences that can aid in treating various mental health conditions more effectively.